linagora/openpaas-esn/doc/REST_community.md

 - 201 Created.
 The community has been created.
 - 400 Bad Request.
 Invalid request body or parameters.
+- 401 Unauthorized.
+The user is not authenticated on the platform.
 - 409 Conflict.
 A community already exists with this title in the domain.

 **Request:**